This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 I will mention that the eggs are cooked in the hot fat that is left from first cooking the bacon.
 The bacon I used wasn’t very lean, so left a lot of fat.
 You may opt to remove some of the rendered fat, however I decided to leave it in.
 When you first pour your egg mixture into the fat, if you leave the fat in the skillet, it will look like a LOT of fat.
 However, I do believe this adds to the amazing flavor of the dish, and so recommend to leave most of the fat in.

-We had our flaeskeaeggekage for breakfast, and enjoyed it with some hot buttered toast.
+We had our Danish bacon and egg pancake for breakfast, and enjoyed it with some hot buttered toast.
 It was superb. 🙂

 This recipe is adapted from “Classic Scandinavian Cooking,” by Nika Hazelton.
 I really hope to delve more into Scandinavian cooking, as I love what I’ve tried so far.